What is a lifeline route?

-The machinery that opens the Burnside is simpler and better protected than other moveable Willamette River bridges.
-There are also no connections to I-5.
-The Morrison Bridge is similar to the Burnside in how it works, but is in danger of its I-5 ramps collapsing on top of it in a quake.
+The machinery that opens the Burnside is simpler and better protected than other movable Willamette River bridges.
+There are also no freeway ramps that could collapse onto the bridge.
+The Morrison Bridge is similar to the Burnside in how its drawbridge works, but the Morrison is in danger of the I-5 ramps above it collapsing onto the bridge in an earthquake.

 What are we doing to keep the lifeline route open?